Bienvenu Willkommen Bienvenido Bemvindo Benvenuti

 At KS4 the majority of pupils study a foreign language and those who studied 2 languages at KS3 also have the option to continue studying both languages at KS4.
 This option has proved very popular with most pupils achieving great success in both languages at GCSE.
-For the less able linguists the FCSE syllabus is available.
-This option allows pupils to maximise their achievement in languages in a more accessible way.

 Learning is topic based and in each topic the pupils study the necessary vocabulary, language structures and grammar.
 Many of the topics build on work studied at KS3.
 The scheme of work aims to ensure progression in the language as the topics are revisited.
 The scheme of work continues to reflect the communicative approach to language learning whilst at the same time preparing pupils for the format and demands of external examinations.
 Through their study of a foreign language pupils are provided with a range of learning opportunities: